legal resources necessary to hold negligent facilities accountable.

 He obtained his undergraduate degree in Political Science from the University of North Carolina at Charlotte in 1992.
 He obtained his law degree from the Mercer University School of Law in Georgia in 1995.
 Mr. Carter is licensed to practice law in the United States Supreme Court and all of the State and Appellate Courts in both Florida and Georgia.
 He is also admitted to practice law in the Federal Middle District of Florida and the Federal Northern and Southern Districts in Georgia.
 He has also been retained by local attorneys to co-counsel complex cases in New York, West Virginia, North Carolina, Georgia, Ohio, Maryland, and Washington DC.

 Nathan Carter has also achieved the highest rating, an “AV Preeminent Rating”, from Martindale-Hubbell (www.martindale.com), the most respected national legal ratings service.
 Less than 20% of all attorneys ever achieve this rating.
 Additionally, Nathan was voted by his peers to be one of Florida Trend Magazine’s “Florida Legal Elite” every year since 2008.
 Less than 2% of the 61,500 practicing attorneys in Florida are voted into the “Legal Elite” by their peers.
 He was also one of only 5% of Florida civil trial lawyers to be included in the “Super Lawyers – Top Attorneys in Florida” every year since 2009.
 He was also selected by The Wall Street Journal as one of the top lawyers in Florida.
-Our law firm has been selected to the US News & World Report “Best Law Firms in America”.
+Our network of attorneys has been selected to the US News & World Report “Best Law Firms in America”.

 In 2009, Mr. Carter was selected by The National Trial Lawyers Association to be included in their “Top 100 Trial Lawyers”.
 The NTLA is a national organization composed of The Top 100 Trial Lawyers from each state.
 Membership is obtained through invitation and is extended only to those attorneys who exemplify superior qualifications of leadership, reputation, influence, stature, and profile as civil plaintiff or criminal defense trial lawyers.
 He earned this recognition every year since 2009.
 He was also inducted into the prestigious Melvin Belli Society in 2013, a national society of trial lawyers dedicated to fighting for injured people against large corporations.